 Place the cubed bread over the top of the bananas in an even layer.

-In a medium bowl, whisk together the eggs, milk, sugar, melted butter, vanilla extract and salt until completely beaten.
+In a medium bowl, whisk together the eggs, milk, sugar, melted butter, vanilla extract, and salt until thoroughly beaten.

 Pour the egg mixture over the bread cubes.
 Press down on the cubes so that they submerge more fully in the egg mixture.
 Cover with aluminum foil and refrigerate for at least 5 hours, ideally overnight.